tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 └─$
 {% endhighlight %}

-If we attempt to re-visit the web page, we can see that it now loads properly.
+If we attempt to revisit the web page, we can see that it now loads properly.

 ![forum.bart.htb2](/assets/{{ imgDir }}/forum.bart.htb2.png)

-Scrolling down, we find the names of four employees.
+If we scroll down, we find the names of four employees.

 ![team](/assets/{{ imgDir }}/team.png)

 ![team2](/assets/{{ imgDir }}/team2.png)

 ![team3](/assets/{{ imgDir }}/team3.png)
 We can also find an additional employee by inspecting the source code.
 This employee was excluded from the presentation of team members due to design limitations.
 In total, we have discovered five employees.
 These are `Samantha Brown`, `Daniel Simmons`, `Robert Hilton`, `Harvey Potter` and `Jane Doe`.
 Next, we can try to guess directories and file names with [ffuf](https://github.com/ffuf/ffuf) for the domains `bart.htb` and `forum.bart.htb`.
-We use the `-u` flag to specify the target URL and the `-w` to specify a wordlist we want to use.
-We also include the `-ic` to include any comments in the wordlist.
+We use the `-u` flag to specify the target URL and the `-w` flag to specify a wordlist we want to use.
+We also include the `-ic` flag to ignore any comments in the wordlist.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]